 There was a huge variation in stalls, and I got a delicious plate of lemon chicken for $8. £4 for dinner in the heart of Singapore!
 Ash treated himself to a beer too, because they were far cheaper than the $12 charged in most bars.

-It had been a good evening; a great way to end our time in Asia.
+It had been a good evening and a great way to end our time in Asia.
 Something we still didn’t want to think about.

 We had a really, really fun day out.
 We discovered that their Jurassic Park ride is actually BETTER than Orlando’s, we had an unabashed good time in Shrek’s Far, Far Away, and we went on the Terminator and Mummy rides just a few times!
 We also met Elmo from Sesame Street, ate a corn dog, and… went back on the Mummy.
 And we got a free ride back to the city centre!